Zamari Walton: Los Angeles Chargers

 After not being selected in the 2024 NFL draft, Walton signed with the Los Angeles Chargers as an undrafted free agent.
 He was waived by the team on August 27.

 Hamilton Tiger-Cats

 On January 30, 2025, the Hamilton Tiger-Cats signed Walton.
 On June 1, he was placed on the practice roster ahead of the 2025 season.
-He made his CFL debut on August 16, starting at boundary corner back against the Saskatchewan Roughriders, where he recorded three tackles.
+He made his CFL debut on August 16, starting at boundary cornerback against the Saskatchewan Roughriders, where he recorded three tackles.
+He played in two regular season games where he had seven defensive tackles.